WDDH: WDDH today

+In the Summer of 2008, ownership reverted to Laurel Media Inc. and Dennis D. Heindl.

-WDDH continues to serve more than a million listeners in North Western Pennsylvania and southwestern New York with a classic country format.
+Today, WDDH continues to serve more than a million listeners in North Western Pennsylvania and southwestern New York with a current country format.

 The station airs programming voicetracked by local personalities throughout the day, as well as the syndicated Big D & Bubba program in the morning.
-On Sunday mornings, they air religious programming, which is followed by "The Hound's Polka Party," hosted by afternoon host JJ Michaels (a successor to the Don Williams Polka Review that played in the time slot until Williams's death), and "Talk Of The Town," a public affairs program hosted by owner Denny Heindl.
-They also air Pittsburgh Pirates games during baseball season.
+On Sunday mornings, they air religious programming, which is followed by "The Hound's Polka Party," hosted by afternoon host JJ Michaels (a successor to the Don Williams Polka Review that played in the time slot until Williams's death), and "Talk Of The Town," a public affairs program hosted by owner Denny Heindl, in which Lou Dobbs was once a guest.
+They also broadcast Pittsburgh Pirates games, as well as local high school sports.
+Heindel also happens to be a part-owner of the Pirates.

 On January 1, 2023, WDDH shifted to a pure classic country format, eliminating most of its current hits from the station's playlist.
-WDDH had long included substantially more classic cuts than most mainstream country radio stations even before the format change.
+They had long included substantially more classic cuts than most mainstream country radio stations even before the format change.

+In September 2026, the station quietly flipped back to a contemporary country format.